TvdW/tdf-waitlist/frontend/src/Pages/Guide/guides/logi/guide.md

 ## FC?!
 WHAT DO?!?

-Upon entering a site cruiser logi should immediately burn forward,then establish an orbit of 7500m on your Nestor of choice.
+Upon entering a site, cruiser logi should immediately burn forward; if you immediately orbit a nestor you will most likely go backwards off the beacon, leaving you behind the rest of the fleet.
+Once the Nestors are in front of you, establish an orbit of 7500m on your Nestor of choice.
 You can do this by holding W and clicking on a Nestor in your watchlist.
 Orbit with prop mod on always.

 Nestors should burn directly to their anchors by using the Q command in space.

 Watch for broadcasts.
 When a shield/armor broadcast is received you should immediately lock them up and dump all of your reps onto them (for armor, for shield usually 1 rep is enough if needed at all).Once the target is stable, cruiser logi quickly decycle down to 1 rep to leave the rest available for the next broadcast.
 Nestors will generally dump 4-6 reps and decycle to 3 as needed. _Remember armor lands at the end of the cycle_.

-Once the agro has been established and your target is stable you can continue on to do other tasks for eg roping and assigning your drones, checking your orbit etc, lock up DDD/HH for remote tracking links.
+Once the aggro has been established and your target is stable you can continue on to do other tasks for eg roping and assigning your drones, checking your orbit etc, lock up DDD/HHH for remote tracking links.

 You will need to learn to manage your locked targets as you learn the logi role.
-Having 1-2 agro magnets pre-locked is always a good idea, but you dont want to lock too many people or you will eventually run out of locks.
-And this would be bad for whoever takes the next lot of agro.
+Having 1-2 aggro magnets pre-locked is always a good idea, but you dont want to lock too many people or you will eventually run out of locks.
+And this would be bad for whoever takes the next lot of aggro.

 In an emergency, such as a late broadcast, you might find that as you lock the target they are already below 50% armor.
 Cancel ALL running reps and apply them to the target.
-You can save anyone else you were repping alter.
+You can save anyone else you were repping later.
 Overheat your reps a few cycles, **DO NOT BURN THEM OUT**!
 Once the pilot has reached 100% armor you may return to repping other targets.
 Always be ready to speak up on teamspeak in such situations and never be afraid to call for battlereps or more reps if needed.
 You could be what saves that persons ship!

 ## Ships

 ### Nestor

-On your watchlist it is important to have all other Logi pilots, the boosters, the FC, as well as any known agro magnets.
-It is recommended to always keep your other Nestor pilots locked up as well as pre-locking any agro magnets if needed.
+On your watchlist it is important to have all other Logi pilots, the boosters, the FC, as well as any known aggro magnets.
+It is recommended to always keep your other Nestor pilots locked up as well as pre-locking any aggro magnets if needed.

 Nestors bring both DPS and Logi drones and it is important to learn when to use what drones.
-For eg in a contest you will always drop your DPS drones, but in other sites like a tcrc you may want to launch Armor bots to handle troll agro.
-And then launch DPS drones once you are at the tower.
+For eg in a contest you will always drop your DPS drones, but in other sites like a TCRC you may want to launch Armor bots to handle troll aggro.
 As always listen to the FC and do as they instruct.

 Hull/Shield bots are kept for mostly emergency situations.